Sound energy

 Guitar

-Sound energy example - guitar
+Sound energy example - Guitar

-Playing a guitar or piano produces sound energy | Image: Stock photo[●]
+Playing a guitar or piano produces sound energy | Image: Pixabay

 A guitar is a musical instrument that produces sound energy through the vibration of strings.
 When a guitarist plucks or strums the strings, they set the strings into motion, creating vibrations.
 These vibrations travel through the guitar’s body and are transmitted to the air as sound waves.
 The guitar’s hollow body amplifies the sound, and the pitch and tone can be altered by pressing strings against frets.
 The skilled manipulation of strings and frets allows musicians to produce a wide range of musical notes and expressiveness, showcasing the intentional creation of sound energy in the form of music.